EduardoRodriguesF/quartz/doc/quartz.1.md

 Trying to initialize quartz in a directory that already has a *.quartz* directory will result in an error.

+If the target path contains a *.git* directory, **quartz** will add some private .quartz files to the .gitignore file.
+If no .gitignore is available, it creates one.

 ## create <*HANDLE*>
 Create a new handle.